pschapman/JFIT-ZTP/README.md

 - 0.9.3 Beta
   - Altered update logic to automatically clear fields that have the Null Answer in the JotForm submission.
 For CLI style, JFIT-ZTP now issues `ztp clear` commands as needed.
 For CSV style, JFIT-ZTP will clear any data from the appropriate field.
   - Added simple WebEx Teams notification feature.
 Add your Bot Token and room during setup.
 Mardown file with sample added to Git Repo under documentation.
+  - Fixed bug in dict_to_q_menu that occurs when JotForm returns non-contiguous numeric values in answer set.
+Occurs when questions are removed from JotForm.
+- 0.9.4 Beta
+  - Added simple notifications integration for MS Teams via Power Automate.
+JFIT-ZTP will send a JSON formatted message to a Power Automate flow using the "When a HTTP request is received" trigger.
+Power Automate can then process the message and deliver to the appropriate MS Teams room.